AntonTsk/FlappyNeon/README.md

 Background Sprites for the game I downloaded from Unity Asset Store and remade it for my game in Adobe Photoshop.
 And also UI elements are made in Photoshop from scratch.
 It was a good experience.
 I plunged into the world of game development, learned the features of game development.

-The creation process will be explained on my YouTube Channel  https://www.youtube.com/channel/UCbaKHp8FCfmidHy8GoBM7nQ/featured

 ![alt text](/Screenshots/Character.png?raw=true "Blog")
 ![alt text](/Screenshots/screenshot1.jpg?raw=true "Blog")